sqldelight/sqldelight/docs/android_sqlite/index.md

 # Getting Started on Android

-First apply the gradle plugin in your project.
+First apply the gradle plugin in your project's top-level `build.gradle`.

 ```groovy
 buildscript {